lizishvelidze/FinalProject/README.md

 * Loan Management: Accountants can view all loans, update their statuses, block them and delete loans.

-* User Profile Management: Both users and accountants can access user profiles.
+* User Profile Management: Users can only access their own profiles, while accountants can check and see everyones profiles.

 ## Table of Contents
 1. Prerequisites